mrakitin/databroker-extractor/README.md

-# BeamlineX - tools and utilities for experiments
+# databroker-extractor - tools and utilities for experiments

 Used to obtain data from beamline databroker servers and perform initial analysis (e.g., calculation of the FWHM of the undulator harmonics).